Register of Network Standards and Guidelines

 New Reference Documents Out For Feedback

-The NZTA Maintenance Guidelines for local roads (2012) have been approved by the Ratification Group meeting on 9 May 2013 as an Other reference document, rather than a Guideline, to allow for further discussion and local feedback.
+The NZTA Maintenance Guidelines for local roads (2012) have been approved by the Ratification Group May 2013 meeting as an Other reference document, rather than a Guideline, to allow for further discussion and local feedback.

 The following new reference documents have been approved by the Ratification Group meeting for Local Guidelines Status subject to the process described above: